VAT reverse charge: Everything you need to know

 What is VAT reverse charge?

-In the UK tax system, the VAT reverse charge is a way of shifting the responsibility for reporting VAT shifts from the supplier to the customer.
+In the UK tax system, the VAT reverse charge is a way of shifting the responsibility for reporting VAT shifts from the supplier to the customer receiving the goods or services.

 The VAT reverse charge is designed for businesses or sole traders who are already registered to pay for VAT and provide goods or services to other businesses.